 Some very good friends of ours recently marked their 25th wedding anniversary, and they celebrated in a way that makes total sense to me – they went to Disneyland.
 I’m not ordinarily one to give other people anniversary gifts, but I couldn’t pass this one up.
-You might remember the Mickey and Minnie Coffee Cup Sleeves I made for Undercover Tourist last year?
+You might remember the Mickey and Minnie Coffee Cup Sleeves I made last year?
 Well, they were a perfect pair for our friends to enjoy on their trip, so I made that happen.
 It also seems like it’s about time to share the tutorial with you here!

 - this pattern